Merchant Banker License

 SEBI, also known as Securities and Exchange Board of India, is the regulatory body responsible for commercial banking in India.
 SEBI is the law governing the operation of this commercial bank in India.
 To establish a Merchant Bank, the concerned person must approach the SEBI.

 The other authority regulates that regulates the other is the Reserve Bank of India.
-In 2015, Foreign Exchange Administration Rules apply to financial institutions covered by commercial banks.
+Furthermore, the 2015 Foreign Exchange Administration Rules apply to financial institutions covered by commercial banks.

 Banking institutions conducting commercial banking transactions must comply with the criteria specified in the RBI’s Prudential Exposure Guidelines as well as the legal restrictions imposed.